DEFRA/defra-docker-dotnetcore/.github/pull_request_template.md

 # Description

-Please include a summary of the changes i.e. .NET Core version updates, libraries patched, or issues added to the policy file.
+Please include a summary of the changes i.e. .NET version updates, libraries patched, or issues added to the policy file.

 # Checklist: